bryanwhiting/blog/tech/pkl-for-configuration-management.md

 Anything's better than Python's ConfigParser...yuck.

 Reminds me of [Protocol Buffers Documentation](https://protobuf.dev/) but honestly I don't know much about this stuff.
+See [Protobufs - Everything I don't know](protobufs-everything-i-dont-know.md)

 But it's nice to see people are thinking about configs...